RythmArchive/RythmArchive.github.io/bots.md

 **Rythm has shut down.** [Visit the Rythm website for more details about Rythm's future](https://rythm.fm).

-**This is an unofficial list; it is a personal project of mine and is not affiliated with Rythm;** however, I used to be a trial mod for the Rythm community Discord server, and am aware that this list may be lacking information.
+**This is an unofficial list; it is a personal project of mine and is not affiliated with Rythm;** however, I used to be a trial moderator for the Rythm community Discord server, and am aware that this list may be lacking information.
 Such lacking information I would only be able to discover because of my position as a staff member, and as such I will not put it on this list.
 Keywords in that first sentence: publicly.

 |Username|Description|ID|Prefix|Invite|Addable|Status
 | --- | --- | --- | --- | --- | --- | --- |